FeatheredHwang/zettel-join/README.md

-# KBjoint
+# Zettels Join

 ## Description

 ---

-Join/Import your knowledge base (for now only md files supported) into Anki Notes.
+This addon is keen to Join/Import your Zettlekasten (or just a dozen of MD files as it be) into Anki Notes.

 [Link to add-on](https://ankiweb.net/shared/info/822767335)

-**IMPORTANT**: *Addon is still under development.* While likely compatible with earlier versions, add-on versions v0.1 and up have only been extensively tested with Anki `⁨23.12.1`.
+**IMPORTANT**: *This Addon is still under development.* While likely compatible with earlier versions, add-on versions v0.1 and the uppers have only been extensively tested with Anki `⁨23.12.1`.

 ### Features